j-w-matlock/flood-damage-estimator/README.md

 This Streamlit app estimates agricultural flood damages from cropland and flood depth rasters.

+Default crop values and typical growing seasons are built in, allowing the model to run with only a CropScape raster and one or more flood depth grids.
 The interface now reports **all** crop codes present in the uploaded raster and displays bar chart visualizations of damages for quick comparison between crop types.